meows/racket/docs/fold.md

 ## Why use `for/fold`?

-`for/fold` is a tool for doing just about _anything_ you want to a sequence.
+`for/fold` is a tool for doing just about anything you want to a sequence.
 Lists are sequential, strings are sequential, and you'll learn about more sequential things later on.

-`for/fold` is so flexible that if you wanted, you could replicate the power of `map` or `filter`.